svenslaggare/sqlgrep/README.md

 * Group by
 * Aggregates
 * Having
-* Inner, outer joins.
+* Inner & outer joins.
 The joined table is loaded completely in memory.
+* Extract(x FROM y) for timestamps.

 Supported aggregates:
 * `count`